-With good planning and careful construction, you can keep your basement warm and dry – whether you want first-rate storage and utility space or prime living space.
-Solving moisture or leakage problems is relatively easy during construction and nearly impossible after the house is complete.
+With good planning and careful construction, you can keep your basement warm and dry – whether you want functional storage and utility space or prime living space.
+Solving moisture and leakage problems is relatively easy during construction, but far more complex and expensive after the house is built.

-Next, use granular backfill or drainage board, combined with footing drains, to prevent water buildup around the foundation.
+• Subsurface water.
+Next, use granular fill below and around the foundation, combined with footing drain, to collect and discharge water that reaches the foundation.
 Under hydrostatic pressure, water will find its way in through the tiniest crack or construction joint.
-Use granular fill under the slab for the same purpose.
+Read more

+• Foundation Insulation.
 With the moisture under control, you can now add a layer of insulation on the interior or exterior to complete the project.
 In addition to keeping the below-grade space comfortable, insulated walls and slab will be less prone to form condensation and the mold, mildew, and musty odors that follow.
+Read more

 Basement Flooding: Drying and Repair